Back to Basics (Part II): how to optimize Your Pinterest Account with Quality Boards

 2. you can design custom board covers with text overlay, suited for your brand.

-Beautiful and relevant pin images set as board covers
+Beautiful pin images set as board covers

 Custom board covers with branded colors and text